UConn

 Autogoal in the Tiger Cup

 Whether it be karma, the work of a vengeful deity, or universal justice, Indonesia lost to Singapore in the semi-finals who, in turn, won the tournament after defeating Vietnam in the finals.
 Thailand and Indonesia played in the playoff for third place, drawing to a 3-3 tie (Thailand losing on penalty kicks).
 Additional punishment was handed down from the Asian Football Confederation, which suspended both Thailand and Indonesia from play for three months, in addition to imposing fines.
-The auto-goal scorer, Mursyid Effendi, received a lifetime ban from soccer.
+The own goal scorer, Mursyid Effendi, received a lifetime ban from soccer.

 Which goal is mine?